KoleckOLP/libui_window/README.md

 ## TODO

-- Improve the Makefile
 - make a list of MSYS packages for Windows build
-- Test on other platforms like Linux
-- perhaps Haiku, BSD or anything else but probalby libui-ng doesn't support those.
+- Try on weird platforms like BSD or Haiku, but libui-ng probably doesn't support those.